abetkin/declared/docs/index.md

     >>> DailyRoutine._timepoins
     OrderedDict([('breakfast', time.struct_time(...)), ('lunch', time.struct_time(...))])

-Not that produced `struct_time` instances are extra useful, it just demonstrates that a mark can be built (by default `.build()` method returns the mark itself.
+Not that produced `struct_time` instances are extra useful, but it demonstrates that a mark can provide a build method (by default `.build()` method returns the mark itself.
 The passed arguments to `.build()` are:

 * `marks`: A list of of all marks